 Sometimes, harassment or retaliation becomes so severe and pervasive that an employee can no longer stand to work at that company and quits.
 Although your employer may claim you quit voluntarily to avoid allegations of discrimination or wrongful termination, the company still may be liable under the legal theory of constructive discharge.
 Constructive discharge means a reasonable person would have been driven to quit under the circumstances, such that the employee may hold the employer liable for losses despite having voluntarily terminated their employment.

 Recovering for age discrimination claims can be complex.
 Employers will almost always try to justify the actions taken for reasons besides age.
 However, our attorneys can identify when the employer’s explanations are merely pretextual and fight for your right to recover just compensation.

 Contact a Clearwater Age Discrimination Law Firm for a Free Case Evaluation

-At the Dolman Law Group, we firmly believe that no employee should experience age discrimination under any circumstances.
+At the Sibley Dolman Gipe Accident Injury Lawyers, PA, we firmly believe that no employee should experience age discrimination under any circumstances.
 We can meet with you for free and evaluate your rights under Florida and federal law.
 We represent victims of discrimination throughout the Clearwater area.
 If you suspect you were the victim of age discrimination or retaliation in the workplace, please do not hesitate to call 727-451-6900 or contact us online today.